VXVX Docs

 • Add more inbounds for different protocols in Protocols

-• Use VX to deploy and manage the server remotely
+• Use VX to deploy and manage servers remotely

 Comments